Hossamhaddad/taskmaster/README.md

 ## Notification

 ## The user can recieve a notification once he opened the application a welcome message notification will be send to the user

+## Location

+## When the use add new task the user location will be saved with that task and will show the city name in the task details page .